-When specific development is reasonably foreseeable as result of the goals, policies, and guidelines in the Proposed Project, the Lead Agency should identify any potential adverse health risk impacts using its best efforts to find out and a good-faith effort at full disclosure in the CEQA document.
-Based on a review of aerial photographs and information in the Notice of Preparation, SCAQMD staff found that the Proposed Project will be located immediately east from Interstate 215 (I-215).
-Because of the close proximity to the existing freeway, residents at the Proposed Project would be exposed to diesel particulate matter (DPM), which is a toxic air contaminant and a carcinogen.
+When specific development is reasonably foreseeable as a result of the goals, policies, and guidelines in the proposed project, the Lead Agency should identify any potential adverse health risk impacts using its best efforts to find out and a good-faith effort at full disclosure in the CEQA document.
+Based on a review of aerial photographs and information in the NOP, SCAQMD staff found that the proposed project will be located immediately next to the I-215/ SR-60 Freeway.
+Because of the close proximity to the existing freeway, residents at the proposed project would be exposed to diesel particulate matter (DPM), which is a toxic air contaminant and a carcinogen.
 Diesel particulate matter emitted from diesel powered engines (such as trucks) has been classified by the state as a toxic air contaminant and a carcinogen.

-Since future residences of the Proposed Project would be exposed to toxic emissions from the nearby sources of air pollution (e.g., diesel fueled highway vehicles), SCAQMD staff recommends that the Lead Agency conduct a health risk assessment (HRA) to disclose the potential health risks to the residents from the vehicle emissions coming from vehicles operating on I-215 in the Draft EIR.
+Since future residences of the proposed project would be exposed to toxic emissions from the nearby sources of air pollution (e.g., diesel fueled highway vehicles), SCAQMD staff recommends that the Lead Agency conduct a health risk assessment (HRA)3 to disclose the potential health risks to the residents from the vehicle emissions coming from vehicles operating on the I-215/SR- 60 Freeway in the Draft EIR4.